Open-Attestation/token-registry/README.md

 The admin user can grant a trusted user multiple roles to perform different operations.

-To grant roles to the users or revoke roles from them, the admin user can call on the token contract the following functions:
+To grant roles to the users or revoke roles from them, the admin user can call the following functions:

 #### Granting a role to a user